Esi-Mena/Instagram/Documents/Milestone-6/Design/Operations processes.md

 - This setup ensures that every code change is automatically tested, maintaining code quality and reducing the risk of introducing bugs.

 ## Conclusion
-- The implementation of an automated testing framework significantly enhances the reliability and maintainability of our Django Instagram clone app.
+- The implementation of an automated testing framework significantly enhances the reliability and maintainability of our app.
 - It provides a robust mechanism to swiftly identify and address issues.
 - This ensures that new features and changes do not adversely affect existing functionalities, maintaining a high standard of quality for the application.